paretech/notes/business.md

 - Revisit and adjust estimates as the project progresses and more details emerge.

 Software estimation is often as much an art as it is a science, especially with limited information.
 Your estimates will likely need to be revised as the project progresses and more details emerge.

+# Top 10 Tips and Techniques for Generating Quantifiable BOEs

+## 1. Detailed Task Breakdown
+- Break down the project into detailed tasks and sub-tasks for precise estimates.

+## 2. Historical Data Analysis
+- Analyze historical data from similar projects to establish baselines for estimates.

+## 3. Expert Judgment and Delphi Technique
+- Utilize experienced professionals and the Delphi Technique for consensus on estimates.

+## 4. Parametric Estimating
+- Use statistical relationships between historical data and variables for estimating.

+## 5. Analogous Estimating
+- Compare with similar past projects and adjust for project-specific factors.

+## 6. Three-Point Estimating
+- Use Best Case, Worst Case, and Most Likely estimates to provide a range of estimates.

+## 7. Resource Allocation Analysis
+- Define and quantify resources required for each task, including man-hours and tools.

+## 8. Time and Cost Buffers
+- Include quantifiable buffers for time and cost to account for uncertainties.

+## 9. Documentation of Assumptions and Constraints
+- Document all assumptions and constraints with quantifiable impact on the project.

+## 10. Continuous Review and Adjustment
+- Regularly review and adjust BOEs as more information becomes available.